CT ANGIO ABDOMEN

 FAQs

-Is the CT Angiography procedure painful?
+Is CT ANGIO ABDOMEN painful?

 What happens if an abnormality like an aneurysm is found?